raspberrypilearning/cd-intermediate-scratch-sushi/en/step_8.md

 title: How does the code work?
 ---

-Imagine you only have two pairs of values in your lists.
-Then this is what happens when you run your program:
+This is what happens when you run your program:

 1. Set `counter`{:class="blockdata"} to `0`.
 2. Start the `forever`{:class="blockcontrol"} loop.